DistAlgo/distalgo/README.md

    If you have installed DistAlgo for both system and user, the user installation takes precedence.

+## Option 3: Manually adding the DistAlgo root directory to `PYTHONPATH`

+   If you have downloaded and extracted the DistAlgo files to `<DAROOT>`, you can simply add the DistAlgo root directory to your `PYTHONPATH` environment variable by running the following command in your shell:

+      export PYTHONPATH=<DAROOT>:${PYTHONPATH}

+   Afterwards, the `da` module will be available in all `python` instances launched from this shell.
+You can add the above command to the initialization scripts for your shell to avoid typing this command in each new shell instance.

+   The `<DAROOT>` directory installed using this method takes precedence over any DistAlgo packages installed by `pip` or `setup.py`.

 ## Option 4: Running DistAlgo without installation

-   Directory `<DAROOT>/bin` contains two scripts, `dac` and `dar`, that run the DistAlgo compiler and runtime, respectively.
-Running these scripts properly sets `sys.path` so no installation is needed.
-To avoid typing `<DAROOT>/bin` in running the scripts, add it to your `PATH` environment
+   Alternatively, if you do not wish to install the DistAlgo package or modify the `PYTHONPATH` environment variable, you can simply run DistAlgo using the scripts provided under the directory `<DAROOT>/bin`.
+This directory contains two Python scripts, `dac` and `dar`, that runs the DistAlgo compiler and runtime, respectively.
+These scripts will automatically detect `<DAROOT>` and add it to the Python variable `sys.path` so no installation is required.

-   variable:
+   To avoid typing `<DAROOT>/bin` in running the scripts, add it to your `PATH` environment variable:

       export PATH=<DAROOT>/bin:${PATH}